-Issuer Cliffs Natural Resources Inc. Common shares offered by us (or shares if the underwriters exercise their option to purchase additional shares in full) Common shares outstanding immediately after this offering (or shares if the underwriters exercise their option to purchase additional shares in full) Use of proceeds We estimate that the net proceeds to us from this offering, after deducting estimated underwriting discounts and estimated offering expenses that we must pay, will be approximately \$ million.
-If the underwriters exercise their option to purchase additional shares in full, we estimate that our net proceeds will be approximately \$ million.
+The Offering Issuer Cliffs Natural Resources Inc. Common shares offered by us 44,444,445 common shares (or 51,111,111 common shares if the underwriters exercise their option to purchase additional shares in full) Common shares outstanding immediately after this offering 228,314,581 common shares (or 234,981,247 common shares if the underwriters exercise their option to purchase additional shares in full) Use of proceeds We estimate that the net proceeds to us from this offering, after deducting estimated underwriting discounts and estimated offering expenses that we must pay, will be approximately \$287.6 million.
+If the underwriters exercise their option to purchase additional shares in full, we estimate that our net proceeds will be approximately \$330.8 million.
 We intend to use the net proceeds for general corporate purposes, including to repay debt, in particular our senior notes due January 2018, or 2018 Senior Notes.
 See "Use of Proceeds."
 Risk factors Investing in our common shares involves substantial risk.
 For a discussion of risks relating to us, our business and an investment in our common shares, see the section titled "Risk Factors" on page 13 of this prospectus and all other information set forth and incorporated by reference in this prospectus before investing in our common shares.
 Exchange listing Our common shares are traded on the New York Stock Exchange, or NYSE, under the symbol "CLF."
-7